yuruki/disc-golf-testament/README.md

 > The components of a backhand throw, in chronological order:
 >1.
 Steps (building forward momentum)
 >2.
-Brace (converting forward momentum into rotation)
+Brace and turn (converting forward momentum into rotation)
 >3.
-Slap (timing the release of the disc)
+Hit (timing the release of the disc)

-## The Slap
+## The Hit

 When talking about cues, the selection of words is important.
 For example, I choose to say "steps" instead of "run-up", since you don't have to run.
 It is also important to make clear if and how cues depend on each other and whether they are actions or consequences.

 Let's take "snap" as an example.
 Numerous videos talk about snap in a disc golf throw.
 The problem with word "snap" is that it is ambiguous.
 Some consider snap as the sound the release of the disc may or may not make.
 Others understand snap as the movement being "snappy".
 Neither of these interpretations are very helpful as they don't guide you to do the right thing.

-In this mental model the final part of the throw is called "slap".
-As "snap" told us next to nothing, "slap" is immediately familiar and instructive.
-Everybody knows how to backhand slap something, whether it's part of your daily routine or not.
+In this mental model the final part of the throw is called "hit".
+As "snap" told us next to nothing, "hit" is instructive.
+"Hit" is what we do, and "snap" is what happens.

-So, for a backhand throw, imagine a sheet of paper floating in the air at an arm's length in front of you, at a height matching your intended hyzer/anhyzer angle.
-Slap through the paper with the back of your hand, in a way which would make the loudest possible imaginary smack, and there's your drive.
-Do it softer, and there's your approach.
+Hit is an act of extending your elbow from a 90 degree angle to straight.
+Hit is the culmination and the channeling of the energy gathered in your shoulder rotation.
+Hit is timing the release of the disc.

-You can place this slap target by sticking your hand out as if shaking hands with someone.
-You can then adjust your hyzer/anhyzer angle by raising or lowering your arm.
-Similarly, you can adjust the timing of your throw by moving the arm to the left or to the right.
-Once the adjustments are done make a mental note of where your hand is in relation to your torso, and there's your slap target.
+> Ezra Aderhold explains this crucial movement very well here: https://www.youtube.com/watch?v=uQIzQcY05nE.

-> By the time your hand reaches the imaginary slap target during a throw your arm should be fully extended, and coincidentally, that's the point where the disc leaves your hand.
+So, for a backhand throw, imagine a target, like a sheet of paper, floating in the air at an arm's length in front of you, at a height matching your intended hyzer/anhyzer angle, and somewhere above your front foot.
+Rotate your shoulders and hit through the paper with the back of your hand.
+Rotate fast and there's your drive.
+Rotate slower (and shorter), and there's your approach.

-**The slap is the throw**.
-Everything we do before the slap is optional and just serves to make the slap louder (=faster) and more efficient (=smoother/easier).
+**The hit is the throw**.
+Everything we do before it just serves to make the hit harder (=faster) and more efficient (=smoother/easier).
 We let the follow-through happen on its own and observe casually as the disc completes its flight... or hits the first available.

 ## How to spend years without progress